 Where to stay: With a warm and friendly atmosphere around the resort, you'll find it easy to make yourself at home in Geilo.
 The slopeside 4*+ Vestlia Resort is a particularly good option for families.
 The family room is great value and the hotel features a host of kid-friendly facilities, including a separate kids' pool, a large soft play area and a bowling alley.

-How to get there: After a simple 2 hour flight to either Bergen or Oslo airport, you'll take a magical railway journey to get to the resort.
-The train ride will truly be one of the highlights of your trip, as you journey through a winter wonderland of snow-laden trees and rolling mountains.
+How to get there: After a simple 2 hour flight to either Bergen or Oslo airport, you'll take a magical railway journey to the resort.
+The train ride will truly be one of the highlights of your trip, experiencing one of the world’s top 20 rail journeys, as you travel through a winter wonderland of snow-laden trees and rolling mountains.

 What our customers say: “Geilo had the perfect slopes for our return to skiing after 2 years.
 We wanted a resort with easy and intermediate slopes, no crowds and good snow and we were not disappointed.
 Our first impression was how empty the slopes were, no lift queues, in fact no need to share a chairlift with anyone else!” - Bev Warwick